alex1511/pdfmake/ESOF-Docs/secondassignment.md

 * allow the management of document styles
 * allow adjustments to be made to the page's dimensions and orientation.

-##Non-Functional Requirements##
+###Non-Functional Requirements###
 Non-functional requirements define how the system is supposed to be, along with its qualities.

-In pdfmake the system should be client-sided in its implementation.
-The printing function should be auto-triggering.
+* the system should be client-sided in its implementation
+* the system should automatically take care of line wrapping (breaking lines when at the border of the document / table)
+* the printing function should be auto-triggering
-The user should be able to create PDFs using a simplified, object oriented language, which will be converted into html before it is printed.
+* the user should be able to create PDFs using a simplified, object oriented language, which will be converted into html before it is printed
-The project should be open source, and allow for many new features to be continuously implemented by various members.
+* the project should be open source, and allow for many new features to be continuously implemented by various members
-Finally, it should be easy for other developers to implement this system in their own projects.
+* it should be easy for other developers to implement this system in their own projects

-#c) Use Cases #
+##c) Use Cases ##

 ![Use Cases](https://github.com/joaopedrofump/pdfmake-1/blob/master/ESOF-Docs/Pdfmake_usecase.jpg)

-#d) Domain Model #
+##d) Domain Model ##

 ![Domain Model](https://github.com/joaopedrofump/pdfmake-1/blob/master/ESOF-Docs/Pdfmake_domainmodel.jpg)